2006 Pacific hurricane season: Hurricane Sergio

-Sergio produced light rainfall along the coast of Mexico, though its effects were minimal.
-The formation of Sergio marked the 2006 season as the most active in 12 years and the second season in which more than one tropical storm formed in November, after 1961.
-Sergio set records for the month of November in the basin.
-At the time, it was considered the strongest hurricane to form in the month; although it has since dropped to third after Sandra from 2015, and Kenneth from 2011.
-It is however, still considered the longest-lived November Pacific tropical cyclone with a duration of seven days.
+A tropical wave entered the eastern Pacific on November 7, and continued westward.
+An area of convection along the wave became more concentrated and organized on November 12 while located about 400 mi south of Acapulco.
+A day later, the system developed into Tropical Depression Twenty-One-E while located about 460 mi south of Manzanillo, Mexico.
+Initially, the tropical depression tracked to the northwest, intensifying into Tropical Storm Sergio on November 14.
+With deep convection, prominent rainbands, low wind shear, and a moist environment, Sergio intensified as it turned southeastward, steered by a trough to its northeast.
+Sergio attained hurricane status on November 15 while located about 420 mi southwest of Acapulco.
+With a small, distinct eye located in the center of the deep convection, Sergio rapidly intensified to attain peak winds of 110 mph about 6 hours after becoming a hurricane.
+Shortly after peaking, Sergio began weakening as shear increased, as its movement turned to the north and northwest.
+The thunderstorms waxed and waned, causing Sergio to weaken back to a tropical storm on November 17.
+A day later, the storm made its closest approach to land, about 225 mi southwest of Michoacán.
+On November 20, Sergio weakened to tropical depression status, and a day later the circulation dissipated, about 320 mi west-northwest of where it originally formed.

+Sergio produced light rainfall along the coast of Mexico, peaking at 1.97 in at Tierra Colorada in Guerrero.

 Other system

 On October 28, 2006, a cut-off extratropical cyclone stalled over the northeast Pacific Ocean and began to strengthen.
 By October 31, the storm had acquired tropical characteristics, including an eye, convection, and a warmer-than-average core.
 The system reached peak intensity on November 1, before slowly weakening and looping towards the Pacific Northwest.
 The system made landfall in Washington state on November 3, before rapidly weakening and dissipating on the next day.
-During the duration of the storm, the system was known as Storm 91C (or INVEST 91C).
+During the duration of the storm, the system was known as Storm 91C.
 The storm's true nature still remains controversial among meteorologists today, due to disputes over the storm's exact structure and whether or not it had obtained tropical or subtropical characteristics.
-Because the storm was not within the area of responsibility of the National Hurricane Center or the Central Pacific Hurricane Center, the storm was never assigned a name.
+Because the storm was not within the area of responsibility of the National Hurricane Center or the Central Pacific Hurricane Center, it was never assigned a name.